Miracle and tragedy as baby born under the rubble in Syria

 Turkey’s Disaster and Emergency Management Authority (AFAD) said 5775 buildings had been destroyed in the quake, which had been followed by 285 aftershocks, and that 20,426 people had been injured.

-It’s estimated some 13.5 million people are affected and severe weather is making it difficult to bring aid to the regions.
+It’s estimated some 13.5 million people in Turkey are affected and severe weather is making it difficult to bring aid to the regions.

 As freezing winter weather hampered search efforts through a second night, there were numerous stories of victims being found alive under slabs.